bkrem/msc-thesis/draft/ch4.md

 ## 4.4 Client-side Architecture
 ### 4.4.1 The View
+Within the MVC pattern, views are the component responsible for the graphical representation of the application's – or in this case the system's – data models<sup>[(Krasner, Glenn E., and Stephen T. Pope.
+"A description of the model-view-controller user interface paradigm in the smalltalk-80 system."
+Journal of object oriented programming 1.3 (1988): 26-49.)](http://heaveneverywhere.com/stp/PostScript/mvc.pdf)</sup>.
+Although a view may also be described as "a visual representation of models that present a filtered view of the current state"<sup>[(Learning JS Design Patterns)](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#detailmvc)</sup>, the parallels between the MVC pattern and QuantiTeam's structure become somewhat less applicable.
+While the client-side React Native app does of course act as a filtered graphical representation of the blockchain's models, it also contains its own local state and therefore deviates from the typical description of an MVC view somewhat. **TODO is this worth arguing?**

 - blurb on View in MVC
 - Parallel to MVC somewhat breaks down here, as React Native app has its own local state.

+### 4.4.x Emulating Strict Typing
+One of the key elements in designing and implementing a well-defined client-side application for this system was the ability to define types in a static manner and composing union and intersection types with Facebook's Flowtype.
+The author found that having to think in terms of explicit, strict type constraints made the React Native app's code more robust and helped create better abstractions, as JavaScript's dynamically-typed nature seemed more of a hindrance rather than a tool when the goal was to enforce types between the client-side and the system's API.

+**TODO example code with Tab, User...**

+Furthermore, the Flowtype static type analyser elevated the ability to define actions and the expected types of their payloads in a more fine-grained manner compared to regular JavaScript, by enabling the author to add type constraints to variables and functions where needed.
+The following extract demonstrates the usefulness of additional static typing:

+`{ type: 'FETCH_TASKS_SUCCESS', tasks: Array<Task>, receivedAt: number }`

+The action above is triggered upon successfully fetching the user's tasks from from the blockchain via the API.
+The payload includes a `tasks` property, which is expected to be an array of `Task` type objects, and a `receivedAt` property, which should be a Unix timestamp and is therefore expected to be of the type `number`.

 ### 4.4.x Common Components
 Within the context of QuantiTeam, a good example of how common UI components were identified is the `Header` component.